Common Terms to Know for

 A target date fund is an investment that is designed so that the fund’s mix of investments will automatically change as you approach retirement age.
 Target date funds shift to a more conservative investment profile, from a mix with a lot of stock investments in the beginning (during your working years), to a mix weighted more toward bonds when the target retirement date approaches.
 Historically equity investments outperform bonds in the long-term, but with greater volatility in the short-term than bonds.

-The SRP uses target date funds to diversify your investments according to where you are in your career so your future retirement income is secure.
+The SRP uses target date funds to diversify your investments according to where you are in your career.

 Call a Secure Retirement representative at 1-800-726-8303.
 Help is available in your language.